knative/test-infra/tools/coverage/README.md

 ## Build and Release

-run `make coverage-dev-image` to build and upload dev version.
+run `make coverage-dev-image` to build and upload staging version.
-Dev version can be triggered on PR through command `/test pull-knative-$REPONAME-go-coverage-dev`.
+Staging version can be triggered on PR through command `/test pull-knative-<repository name>-go-coverage-dev`.

-Verify if the dev version is working as expected
+Validate the staging version

-- To verify pre-submit workflow, add the comment `/test pull-knative-<repository name>-go-coverage-dev` on a PR and see if it produces the same result as `/test pull-knative-$REPONAME-go-coverage`.
+- To verify pre-submit workflow, add the comment `/test pull-knative-<repository name>-go-coverage-dev` on a PR and see if it produces the same result as `/test pull-knative-<repository name>-go-coverage`.
 - To verity periodic workflow, rerun a `post-knative-serving-go-coverage-dev` job and see if the junit xml produced is correct.

 After verification, use this command to upload to production version